yhwh-script/create-app/README.md

 # create-app
-Create a WebComponents app with just one command.
+Create a yhwh-script app with just one command.

 ## yhwh-script
-yhwh-script is a JavaScript framework using CustomElements.
+yhwh-script is a JavaScript framework for WebComponents.
 With yhwh-script your custom elements can become, whatever you want them to become.

 ### Installation